thk2b/xcontrol/README.md

 Models store the state.
 They allow reading and writing state.

+A Controller is a subsclass of Model, which overrides the Model's base state getters and setters.
+Controllers can have side effects whenever the Model's state is changed.
+These changes are intercepted in getters and setters.
+Therefore, by definition, any subclass of Model which overrides get/set state to cause side effects is a Controller.

-Controllers are Models which prevent directly reading the state.
-The only way of doing so is to subscribe to it.
-Whenever a controler updates, all the subscribers are called with the new state.
+One possible side effect is notifying subscribers of state changes.
+This is implemented by the `reactive` HOC.
+For instance, `reactive(Model)` enables subscribing to the Model's state changes.
+Whenever its state changes, all the subscribers are notified with the new state.

 Subscribers consume a controller's state and cause actions.
 They connect to the store by passing it a function of state.
 Whenever the state updates, the function is called by the controller.